In this stop-motion animated video titled “Submarine Sandwich” PES shows us in a witty, funny way how to make a Yellow Submarine Sandwich!

 Penelope stared intently at the bemused Jack and asked him: “Sir, do you remember me?”

-“I am a little older perhaps,” she said.
-“Maybe I have even filled out more than in my younger days when you worked here, and I came through that very door, cold and hungry.”
+“I am perhaps a bit older than what I was when you worked here,” she said.
+“Maybe I have filled out more than the day I came through that door, lean, cold and hungry.”

-The police officer could not believe that such a magnificently turned out woman could ever have been hungry.
+The police officer could not believe that such a magnificent woman could ever have been hungry.

-“I was just out of college,” the woman began.
-“I had come to the city looking for a job, but I could not find anything.
-Finally, I was down to my last few cents and had been kicked out of my apartment.
-I walked the streets for hours.
-It was February and I was cold and nearly starving.
-I saw this place and walked in on the off chance that I could get something to eat.”
+“I was just out of college,” Penelope continued.
+“I had come to the city looking for a job, but no one wanted to hire a fresher.
+Finally, I was down to my last few cents.
+I walked for hours.
+It was February and I was cold and starving.
+Then, I saw this place and walked in hoping to get some leftovers to eat.”

 Jack lit up with a smile.